sidmitra/sidmitra.com/content/_index.md

 I'm currently interested in researching *Software Complexity and related metrics*; while attempting to overcome the *imposter syndrome*.

 I'm pretty big on learning languages through immersion techniques.
-I know Spanish, and currently struggling through Mandarin(Taiwan), with the aim to learn the 5 most spoken languages in the world.
-The hope is that i couldm, in theory, communicate with billions of people in the world.
+I know Spanish(apart from Hindi, English ofcourse), and currently struggling through Mandarin(Taiwan), with the aim to learn the five most spoken languages in the world.
+The hope is that i could, in theory, communicate with billions of people in the world.

 ### How can I contact you?